Sitecore/jss/docs/data/routes/docs/fundamentals/services/dictionary/jss-dictionary-api/en.md

 ### Fetching dictionary data with REST

-To invoke the REST Dictionary Service from a JSS application:
+To invoke the REST Dictionary Service from a JSS application, use the JSS [`RestDictionaryService`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/modules/i18n_rest_dictionary_service.md):

-1. In a file `dictionary-service.ts`, create an instance of the `RestDictionaryService` class and provide the configuration object:
+1. In a file `dictionary-service.ts`, create an instance of the [`RestDictionaryService` class](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/classes/i18n_rest_dictionary_service.RestDictionaryService.md) and provide the configuration object:

 ```javascript
 import { RestDictionaryService } from '@sitecore-jss/sitecore-jss';